PlainsightAI/filter-optical-character-recognition/CONTRIBUTING.md

-# Contributing to the OCR Filter
+# Contributing to TextScan

-Thanks for your interest in improving the **OCR Filter**, a configurable optical character recognition component built on top of OpenFilter! 🕵️
+Thanks for your interest in improving **TextScan**, a configurable optical character recognition component built on top of OpenFilter! 🕵️
 Whether you're fixing bugs, optimizing performance, adding support for new OCR models, or improving documentation, your help makes a difference.

 This guide will help you: